microsoft/vscode-docs/docs/editor/extension-gallery.md

 **Q: Can VS Code read TextMate bundles directly?**

 **A**: No, VS Code can read some TextMate files such as .tmTheme and .tmLanguage but can not install full TextMate bundles.
 Also in order to use TextMate theme and syntax files, VS Code needs extra metadata for integration.
 The [Yo Code](/docs/tools/yocode.md) extension generator makes it easy to package these files for use in VS Code.
+See the [Themes, Snippets, and Colorizers](/docs/extensions/themes-snippets-colorizers.md) topic in the Extension Authoring section for details.

 **Q: Can I install Visual Studio Community extensions (shipped in .vsix) in Visual Studio Code?**